ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 at the call site, that is, we have to assign the returned value to a variable, or we have to use it in an expression.
-Nim enforces this, as generally the returned value is important, the returned value may be the actual result as in a [sin()] call, or it may give us additional information, like the number of read characters when we do text processing, or maybe an error indication, like [end of file]{.italic}.
+Nim enforces this, as generally the returned value is important, the returned value may be the actual result as in a `sin()` call, or it may give us additional information, like the number of read characters when we do text processing, or maybe an error indication, like `end of file`.
-For the rare conditions when we really intend to ignore the result of a function call, we can call that function as [discard myProcWithResult(a, b,...​)].
+For the rare conditions when we really intend to ignore the result of a function call, we can call that function as `discard myProcWithResult(a, b,... )`.
 Another solution is to apply the {.discardable.} pragma to the function definition, we will learn more about pragmas later.
-When a procedure should not return a result, then we can use the [void] return type or just leave the return type out --- the latter is recommended, [void] types are used only rarely in Nim.
+When a procedure should not return a result, then we can use the `void` return type or just leave the return type out --- the latter is recommended, `void` types are used only rarely in Nim.
-When the [proc] has no parameters at all, then we can even leave out the empty parameter list in the [proc] definition:
+When the `proc` has no parameters at all, then we can even leave out the empty parameter list in the `proc` definition: